vivaankhowal/vivaankhowal.github.io/_portfolio/Project-5.md

 ---
 title: "Side Projects"
-excerpt: "These are just some smaller projects I made using my 3D printer as a way to display certain souvenirs.
-Whenever I don't want to start a big project, I make these to solve smaller problems or just to decorate.
+excerpt: "These are just some smaller projects I made using my 3D printer to display certain souvenirs.
+Whenever I don't want to start a big project, I make these to solve smaller problems or to decorate.
 <br/>
 <br/>
 <img src='/images/Full Shelf Pic.jpeg' width='400' height='auto' >"